 Since our inception, we have not generated any revenue and have incurred recurring net losses.
-We have financed our operations since inception primarily through private placements of our redeemable convertible preferred stock, the issuance of convertible promissory notes and borrowings under our loan and security agreement.
-From our inception through September 30, 2014, we had received gross proceeds of \$24.0 million from such transactions and we had repaid \$0.1 million of the total \$3.0 million borrowed under the loan and security agreement.
-As of September 30, 2014, we had cash and cash equivalents totaling \$7.1 million and an accumulated deficit of \$19.7 million.
-Subsequent to September 30, 2014, we received gross proceeds of \$48.0 million from the sale of 3,946,328 shares of our Series C convertible preferred stock in November 2014 and we received aggregate gross proceeds of \$65.0 million from the sale of 2,222,222 shares of our Series D convertible preferred stock and 1,388,889 shares of our Series D-1 convertible preferred stock in December 2014.
-In conjunction with the closing of the Series C convertible preferred stock financing, the redemption rights of our Series A, Series A-2 and Series B preferred stock were removed.
+We have financed our operations since inception primarily through private placements of our convertible preferred stock, the issuance of convertible promissory notes and borrowings under our loan and security agreement.
+From our inception through December 31, 2014, we had received gross proceeds of \$137.0 million from such transactions and we had repaid \$0.4 million of the total \$3.0 million borrowed under the loan and security agreement.
+As of December 31, 2014, we had cash and cash equivalents totaling \$114.2 million and an accumulated deficit of \$27.8 million.

 On September 9, 2013, we entered into the loan and security agreement, which provided for total borrowings of up to \$3.0 million.
-Through September 30, 2014, we had borrowed the full \$3.0 million available under the loan and security agreement and had made \$0.1 million of scheduled principal repayments.
+Through December 31, 2014, we had borrowed the full \$3.0 million available under the loan and security agreement and had made \$0.4 million of scheduled principal repayments.
 Under the loan and security agreement, we are obligated to make monthly, interest-only payments on any term loans funded under the facility until August 1, 2014 and, thereafter, to pay 30 consecutive, equal monthly installments of principal and interest from September 1, 2014 through February 1, 2017, the maturity date.
-Term loans under the loan and security agreement bear interest at an annual rate equal to 3.0% plus the greater of (1) the bank's prime rate and (2) the LIBOR rate plus 2.5% (which equated to 6.25% at September 30, 2014).
+Term loans under the loan and security agreement bear interest at an annual rate equal to 3.0% plus the greater of (1) the bank's prime rate and (2) the LIBOR rate plus 2.5% (the greater of which equated to 6.25% at December 31, 2014).
 In addition, a final payment of \$60,000 is due upon the earlier of the maturity date, acceleration of the term loans or prepayment of all or part of the term loans.
 Borrowings under the loan and security agreement are secured by substantially all of our assets, except for our intellectual property, which is subject to a negative pledge.